smartVent/SmartVentWeb/notes.md

 check for elephant ( postgres running ?)

+to stop foreman '^-c'

 # Gems
+bundle install - after adding to Gemfile

 update with `bundle update`

 install files from github or rubygems.org

-bundle install - after adding to Gemfile
+# page navigation

+# model
+model class
+database table

 # MVC
 to make new controller